fatimamahmood/GettingAndCleaningDataProject/README.md

 The tidy data can be read into R using the command `read.table(“TidyData.txt”, header = TRUE)`.

 Please note that the tidy data created by `run_analysis.R` is in a wide format.
 Each row corresponds to a unique subject, activity pair, and the rest of the row contains the averages of the feature measurements for that subject, activity pair.
-The data is tidy because each variable occurs in a column, each observation occurs in a row, and the single table in the result has only one kind of observational unit.
+The data is tidy because each variable occurs in a column, each observation occurs in a row, and the single table has only one kind of observational unit.

 For more information on the transformations that `run_analysis.R` applies to the original data and for more information on the variables used in the resultant tidy data set, please see the Code Book, which is included as `CodeBook.md` in this repository.